vilsbole/notifications/README.md

 - fork and clone this repository
 - complete the homework
-- do as many commits as you want
+- add as many commits as you want
 - push your work on you fork
 - The deliverable will be your fork URL 🚀